 How to Make Your Fresh Start Stick

 A couple of days ago whilst out on a walk, I overheard a woman talking to a man.
-They were on opposite sides of a car, talking across the roof; she said that she was going ‘to make a fresh start’.
-I felt I was intruding so I kept moving, but I came away wondering what she meant by that.
+They were on opposite sides of a car, talking across the roof; she said that she was going to make a fresh start.
+I felt I was intruding so I kept walking, but I came away wondering what she meant by that.
 If it were you, how would you make your fresh start stick?
 What would make it different this time?

 Changing the superficial things